 Since 2013, the FSA Leadership Institute has offered a unique, in-depth experiential learning opportunity for current and emerging senior leaders to deepen their understanding of leading in organizations that embrace Quaker values.

 Participants meet in person as a group three separate times, for several days at a time.
 In between sessions, the group will continue to connect and process what they are learning.
-Group size is limited to one participant per organization, and is open to the staff of FSA member organizations only.
+Staff of FSA member organizations and select partners are invited to participate.
+We suggest that each organization select one participant per year; more than one person will be considered on a case-by-case basis.

 When: